meilisearch/devrel/devrel.md

 - Writing and sending the newsletter

 ### Podcast
-- Participating in external audio podcasts or running the official MeiliSearch podcast, if we create one
+- Participating in external audio podcasts or running the official Meilisearch podcast, if we create one

 ### Public Speaking
 - Speaking at conferences, including creating slides & demos